Boniface Muchiri

-Boniface Muchiri is a Kenyan soldier and Professional footballer who turns out as a forward for Kenyan Premier League side Ulinzi Stars F.C. and Kenya's national team, Harambee Stars.
+Boniface Mūchiri is a Kenyan soldier and Professional footballer who turns out as a forward for Kenyan Premier League side Ulinzi Stars F.C. and Kenya's national team, Harambee Stars.

 Club career

-Muchiri formerly featured for Kenyan top tier sides Sony Sugar and Tusker FC before crossing over to Ulinzi Stars F.C. whom he started featuring for after receiving military training.
+Mūchiri formerly featured for Kenyan top tier sides Sony Sugar and Tusker FC before crossing over to Ulinzi Stars F.C. whom he started featuring for after receiving military training.

-Muchiri was part of the Kenyan squad that featured in the 2024 African Nations Championship held across East Africa in August 2025.
+Mūchiri was part of the Kenyan squad that featured in the 2024 African Nations Championship held across East Africa in August 2025.